arkona-technologies/demosetup-at300/README.md

 ## Demo Setup #2 (1080p50/1080p59.94)

-This demo setup is mostly the same as the demo setup #1.
-The main difference is, that instead of one blade sending streams to itself it uses two cross-wired blades which send streams to each other.
+This demo setup is largely identical to demo setup #1.
+The main difference is that one blade does not send streams to itself, but two blades wired together are used to send streams to each other.
+To do this, connect the respective 100G ports 0 to 0 and 1 to 1.

 The base setup of each blade is identical as described in [demo setup #1 - Blade Configuration](#blade-configuration) with on difference: only SDI outputs 8 and 9 are configured to be able to utilize one 16bidi and one MSC2 IO module.